embeddedinn/embeddedinn.github.io/_posts/2017-06-07-letsencrypt+namecheap+Apache_in_DigitalOcean.md

 At a stage you will be asked to choose between redirecting all traffic to HTTPS and allowing HTTP as well as HTTPS .
 It is preferred to redirect to HTTPS.

 Let's Encrypt's certificates are only valid for ninety days.
-To setup auto renewals, execute: `sudo crontab -e`. you will be asked to select an editor and once the files open, enter the following line to the end of the file.
+To setup auto renewals, execute: `sudo crontab -e`.
+You will be asked to select an editor and once the files open, enter the following line to the end of the file.

 ```
 15 3 * * * /usr/bin/certbot renew --quiet